 We are a global network of foundations committed to local knowledge and national expertise.
 Our network includes national foundations, regional foundations, and other geographic programs operating in more than one hundred countries.
-At the same time, many programs with global reach operate from our four headquarters in Europe and the United States, including programs on digital information, documentary photography, drug policy, early childhood, education, fellowships, fiscal governance, higher education, human rights, international migration, justice, public health, scholarships, think tanks, women’s rights, and independent journalism.
-Still other programs advance our special commitment to Roma communities.
+At the same time, many programs with global reach operate from our four headquarters in Europe and the United States, including programs on digital information, documentary photography, drug policy, early childhood, education, fellowships, fiscal governance, higher education, human rights, international migration, justice, public health, scholarships, think tanks, and women’s rights.
 In addition to making grants to organizations and individuals, the Open Society Foundations engage in policy advocacy, legal advocacy and litigation, program-related investing, and public communications, as well as providing direct assistance to governments.
 Most programs and foundations in the network are governed or advised by their own boards.

 The Open Society Foundations are the global philanthropies of George Soros, who, as chairman, plays an active role in the work of the foundations.

-Provide administrative and programmatic support on assigned Open Society initiatives.
+The program assistant will provide overall administrative and programmatic support to the Scholarship Programs.
 Work is carried out under general supervision.

-- Perform clerical duties, including: responding to incoming calls and requests from the general public, faxing and photocopying, preparing expense reports, and generally assist in program administration;
+- Perform administrative duties, including: responding to incoming calls and requests from the general public; preparing expense reports; and generally assisting in program administration;

-- Assist in scheduling meetings, appointments, calls, and travel arrangements for staff, including coordinating with conference organizers;
+- Assist in scheduling appointments and calls, and arrange travel and meetings for staff, including coordinating with conference organizers;

-- Maintain and update working files and databases.
+- Maintain and update the relevant department files and databases.

 - Bachelor’s degree from a four-year college or university, and one to three years of relevant experience or training, or equivalent combination of education and experience;

-- NGO or foundation experience/interest in human rights preferred.
+- NGO or foundation experience/interest in international education and/or human rights preferred;

 - Excellent written, verbal, organizational, analytical, and interpersonal skills;